XuhuiZhou/al-folio/_news/announcement_5.md

 ---

 Accept two intern offers from Apple!
 One happens at the Siri Info Intel team for the spring quarter, another happens at the Machine Translation team for the summer quarter.
-Thanks all the people for making this happen!
 Nice to meet you, Apple :)